Framedventures

 1. Mattupetty Dam (Echo Point) The landscape of Mattupetty Dam looks like a painting.
 The Mattupetty Dam is your first destination for the Vattavada trip, 11 km away from Munnar.
 It is a concrete gravity dam that helps in electricity generation.
 The dam's location makes it a popular tourist attraction in Munnar.

-3. Things To Do in Vattavada - Live Kerala
+5. Things To Do in Vattavada

 Vattavada near Munnar in Kerala is a beautiful village with stunning views of the Western Ghats and lush greenery.
 Highlights Of Vattavada 1.
 Natural beauty: Vattavada's charm lies in -Terraced farms, rolling hills, and tea plantations.
 2. Agricultural practices: -Eco-friendly farming and traditional methods for cultivation.
 3. Flora and Fauna: -Wide variety of plants and […]

-5. Vattavada Tourism (2024): All You Need to Know Before You Go
+13. Vattavada Tourism: All You Need to Know Before You Go (2024)

 Purohit Restaurant.
 64. ₹₹ - ₹₹₹ • Indian, Asian, Vegetarian Friendly.
 Vattavada Tourism: Tripadvisor has 139 reviews of Vattavada Hotels, Attractions, and Restaurants making it your best Vattavada Tourism resource.

-9. Kolukkumalai and Vattavada: must visit places in Munnar
+18. Kolukkumalai and Vattavada: must visit places in Munnar

 Vattavada and Kolukkumalai are the two must-visit places in Munnar.
 Vattavada is known for its weather and natural beauty.
 Kolukkumalai is the highest tea plantation in the world, the sunrise from the top is one thing you should not miss.
 Check out the complete travel guide to these offbeat destinations in Munnar.